rafaelmnatali/kafka-docker/README.md

 In the `docker` folder, it's available the installation and configuration of a [Containerised Kafka](./docker/README.md) environment to run locally.

+In the `docker/demo` [folder](./docker/demo/README.md), it's available instructions to demonstrate how `Kafka` preserves message ordering.

 ## Architecture

 ![Local Environent](./img/local-architecture.png)